roughk/rcos-status-updates/spring_2019/week_07.md

 ## This Week's Plan
 Look into running an emulator to allow debugging of code on computer rather than having to test it on another member's phone.
+Go to turner and set up a usb drive to run Linux

 ## Anything Blocking?
 WSL and VMWare and really messed up my computer's ip address.